 Task word Definition Example Distinguish Highlight the differences between two (possibly confusing) items.
 Distinguish between exothermic and endothermic reactions.
 Discuss Provide an analysis of a topic.
 Use evidence to support your argument.
 Be logical and include different perspectives on the topic (This requires more than a description).
 Discuss how Brofenbrenner's ecological system's theory applies to adolescence.
 Evaluate Review both positive and negative aspects of a topic.
 You may need to provide an overall judgement regarding the value or usefulness of the topic.
-Evidence (referencing) must be included to support your writing. c.
-You may need to provide an overall ement regarding the value or usefulness of opic.
-Evidence (referencing) must be subsequent high school completion rates for First Nations students.
+Evidence (referencing) must be included to support your writing.
+Evaluate the impact of inclusive early childhood education programs on subsequent high school completion rate for First Nations students.
 Explain Describe and clarify the situation or topic.
 Depending on your discipline area and topic, this may include processes, pathways, cause and effect, impact, or outcomes.
-Explain the impact of the COVID pandemic on the film industry in Australia.
+Explain the impact of the COVI pandemic on the film industry in Australia.
 Illustrate Clarify a point or argument with examples and evidence.
 Illustrate how society's attitudes to disability have changed from a medical model to a wholistic model of disability.
 Justify Give evidence which supports an argument or idea; show why a decision or conclusions were made.
 Justify may be used with other topic words, such as outline, argue.
 Write a report outlining the key issues and implications of a welfare cashless debit card trial and make three recommendations for future improvements.
 Justify your decision-making process for the recommendations.
 Review A comprehensive description of the situation or topic which provides a critical analysis of the key issues.
 Provide a review of Australia's asylum policies since the Pacific Solution in 2001.
 Summarise An overview or brief description of a topic.
 (This is likely to be part of a larger assessment task.)
-Summarise the process for calculated correct load for a plane.
+Summarise the process for c correct load for a plane.